-Potential clients come up to us asking if our access control system complies with HIPAA standards when they are looking to to become fully HIPAA compliant.
-It is not an usual occurrence but it often crops up.
-They are vaguely aware, from the requests of their lawyers, that they have to make their office secure by addressing both their network security and physical security.
-When we started KISI, we were equally confused and unaware of this either.
-So we did a little digging.
+Potential clients often ask if our access control system complies with HIPAA standards when they are looking to to become fully HIPAA compliant.
+They are vaguely aware, from the requests of their lawyer, that they have to make their office secure by addressing both their network security and physical security.

 What is HIPAA?